SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
 Certainly!
-Here are some notable events in the USA that happened on August 10:
+Here are some notable events that have occurred on August 10th in the USA:

-- **Smithsonian Institution Founded**:
-  - Date: August 10, 1846
-  - Event: The Smithsonian Institution was established in Washington, D.C.
-  - Significance: It is now the world's largest museum, education, and research complex.

-- **Missouri Admitted to the Union**:
-  - Date: August 10, 1821
-  - Event: Missouri
+- **1984**: President Ronald Reagan joked during a soundcheck for a radio broadcast: "My fellow Americans, I am pleased to tell you I just signed legislation which outlaws Russia forever.
+The bombing begins in five minutes."
+The comment, meant to be off the record, was inadvertently broadcast and sparked controversy.

+- **1993**: The Missouri River flooded the area around Kansas City, causing
 ### Positive Qoute
 ------
 "🌟 Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle. 💪✨"